UEFA Champions League Oracle

 - 50K Monte Carlo runs per round produce win / advance / champion probabilities.

-- Arsenal — 61.4% AI vs 41.5% market = +19.9pp STRONG BUY (Half-Kelly 17.0%)
+- Arsenal — 61.4% AI vs 41.5% market = +19.9pp STRONG BUY → reached the final, lost the shootout.
+The flagship edge did not cash.

-- PSG — 21.7% AI vs 28.5% market = −6.8pp STRONG SELL
+- PSG — 21.7% AI vs 28.5% market = −6.8pp STRONG SELL → won the tournament.
+The biggest miss.

-- Bayern Munich — 16.9% AI vs 30.5% market = −13.6pp STRONG SELL
+- Bayern Munich — 16.9% AI vs 30.5% market = −13.6pp STRONG SELL → out in the semis (PSG took the tie).
+Fade was right.

 What I’m Learning